Amps, Volts, and Watts: Understanding the Power Trio of Electricity

 1. Voltage (Volts): The Electrical Pressure

 Voltage, measured in volts (V), is the electrical potential difference between two points in a circuit.
-It's the force that drives the flow of electrons.
+Also, it's the force that drives the flow of electrons.
 Think of it as the pressure that pushes water through a pipe.
 A higher voltage means a stronger push, resulting in a greater potential for current flow.
 Common voltages include 12V (used in car batteries), 120V (standard household voltage in many parts of the world), and 240V (often used for high-power appliances).

 - Direct Current (DC): In DC circuits, the voltage maintains a constant polarity (positive and negative).
 Batteries are a common source of DC voltage.